From Few to More: Scribble-based Medical Image Segmentation via Masked Context Modeling and Continuous Pseudo Labels: Introduction

-To address these challenges, we propose a weakly supervised framework called \textbf{Ma}sked context modeling and \textbf{Co}ntinuous pseudo labels (MaCo).
-MaCo embodies the principle of `from few to more'.
-The masked context modeling (MCM) component encourages the model to infer complete targets from partially corrupted images, while the continuous pseudo labels component enhances the available supervision signals.
-Specifically, MCM divides an input image into multiple patches and assigns weights to each patch.
-Instead of using uniform weights \cite{he2022masked}, we apply attention-based masking using scribbles, assigning higher weights to patches containing scribble pixels.
-We electively mask patches by initializing them with zeros according to a pre-defined ratio (\textit{e.g.}, 50\%).
-Patches with higher weights have a greater probability of being masked.
-Finally, we feed both the original and masked images into a UNet for segmentation prediction.
-The goal is to ensure that the segmentation map from the masked image closely resembles that from the original image, thereby improving the model’s ability to utilize the surrounding context.
-Furthermore, continuous pseudo labels (CPL) are generated based on the principle that pixels closer to a scribble are more likely to belong to the same category.
-We calculate distance maps by measuring the Euclidean distance from non-scribble pixels to the nearest scribble pixels and then apply an exponential decay function to transform these distance maps into continuous category-specific labels.
-These continuous labels provide more nuanced semantic information and confidence levels compared to hard labels, incorporating prior knowledge about the distance from scribbles.
-Additionally, global category scribbles help refine predictions in the early stages of training.
-We evaluate MaCo using three public datasets, demonstrating its effectiveness in outperforming existing weakly supervised methods and achieving performance comparable to fully supervised approaches.
-Furthermore, MaCo maintains robustness under more challenging conditions with fewer training samples or scribble pixels.
+To address these limitations, we propose \textbf{Ma}sked context modeling and \textbf{Co}ntinuous pseudo labels (MaCo), a novel weakly supervised model operating on the principle of ``\textit{from few to more}."
+MaCo integrates two synergistic components: Masked Context Modeling (MCM) and Continuous Pseudo Labels (CPL).
+The MCM employs a scribble-guided attention masking strategy, where patches containing scribble pixels are assigned higher masking probabilities while preserving a fixed overall masking ratio.
+This masking is applied to the original image to generate a masked version.
+Both the original and masked images are input into the model, which is trained to predict intact segmentation maps.
+By heavily masking regions surrounding the target object and thus diminishing direct visual cues, the MCM module compels the model to infer semantic structure from sparse signals and surrounding context rather than relying on explicit evidence.
+In contrast to methods that focus on semantic consistency, MCM enhances the model's ability to leverage surrounding contextual information, which is essential for WSSS.
+Furthermore, CPL generates continuous pseudo labels based on the intuition that pixels closer to scribbles are more likely to belong to the same category.
+Specifically, it computes distance maps by measuring the Euclidean distance from each unlabeled pixel to the nearest scribble pixel, and applies an exponential decay function to transform these distance maps into category-specific confidence maps.
+These soft labels convey richer semantic information and reflect varying degrees of label confidence, improving supervision fidelity over traditional hard-label approaches.

+We evaluated MaCo on three public datasets.
+Our model not only outperforms existing WSSS methods but also achieves accuracy competitive with fully supervised techniques.
+Moreover, MaCo demonstrates remarkable robustness to variations in annotation sparsity, maintaining high performance even when trained with fewer samples or sparser scribble pixels.
+Our contributions are three-fold: